About Zenith

 Starting in 1995 with seventeen players recruited from private teachers' studios, the organization has grown steadily since that time.
 The Zenith Brass Ensemble has become well known and respected among the area's band directors, private teachers and professional musicians.
 The Ensemble continues to attract and recruit the very best youth brass players in the area and strives to make continuous improvement in its performance levels.

-Although the literature for brass ensemble is small compared to orchestra and wind band, Zenith Brass has found and performed over 275 selections for brass ensemble in its short history.
+Although the literature for brass ensemble is small compared to orchestra and wind band, Zenith Brass has found and performed over 402 different selections for brass ensemble.

 What is a Brass Ensemble?